 Replenish Qi

-Slow, mindful, low impact movements and a focus on breath and posture helps to replenish the Qi - meanwhile offering many practices that you can bring into everyday life with work and family.
+Slow, mindful, low-impact movements and a focus on breath and posture help to replenish the Qi - meanwhile offering many practices that you can bring into everyday life with work and family.

 Practice Connecting the Mind, Body, & Spirit

-Applying the basic practices you use in exercise can have a profound impact in your daily work and family lives.
+Applying the basic practices you use in exercise can have a profound impact on your daily work and family life.
 Breathing through challenges, challenging your body, practicing mind over matter - the parallels to everyday life are endless.
-Mindfully incorporating these into your exercise is practice for the stress of every day life.
+Mindfully incorporating these into your exercise is practice for the stress of everyday life.
 These practices can serve you during the other 23 hours of the day - not just for the 60 minutes you exercise.

 Get Back Into the Flow

-Complemented with cinnamon, vanilla, and cocoa, simply add two scoops of Joint Vitality to your morning coffee every morning for more mobility, support, and flexibility -- especially in your lower back and knees.
+Complemented with cinnamon, vanilla, and cocoa, simply add two scoops to your morning routine to help maintain comfortable movement and support whole-body flexibility.